-BD: Hmm….
+BD: Hmm…[I stumble about for a name].
 I’m trying to think of some modern action directors…

 WL: Yeah, that’s the problem I have.
 I don’t really…I can’t really think of any.
 When I think of a great action director, contemporary, it would have to be…Luc Besson…I think maybe he’s the best contemporary action director I can think of…’Taken’ was produced by him.
 So you know, that’s who I think of.

 BD: I think Paul Greengrass, who did some of the ‘Bourne’ movies is really good.

 WL: Absolutely, absolutely!
 You hit one right on the head.
 I think all his films are terrific.
 That guy is really good.
 I thought the ‘Bourne’ films were great, but you know, I’m trying to think of filmmakers who are making kind of what I would call B-movies.